Now Reading

 Although we have named a few common scenarios of extortion, it’s helpful and informative to know about real lives that have been affected by this awful crime.
 Here is an example of a real-life case of sextortion we have dealt with here at Digital Forensics.
 (Real names will not be used to protect the victim’s privacy)

 Jane Smith was a divorced mother of three feeling like it was time to put herself out there and join a dating app called Hinge.
 Not being on the app long, she received a message from an attractive man called Christ Morgan, “Chris” for short.
-He immediately started being flirtatious once he reached out, feeding Jane with compliments.
-The two got to talking on the app for a little until Chris suggested they exchange numbers which led to the two hitting it off and forming a relationship over months.

-Unfortunately, Chris went through with his threats and harassed Jane for months which led her to file for bankruptcy.
+Unfortunately, Chris went through with his threats and harassed Jane for months, which led her to file for bankruptcy.
 This type of crime can be labeled a romance scam, online extortion, and sextortion.
-The way sextortionists string along their victims varies, the attack can happen within a few hours, days, or even months, it’s ultimately based on what type of criminal you are dealing with.

 If you find yourself the victim of online extortion, the best thing to do is contact law enforcement and online blackmail experts right away and report internet extortion.
 Document the harassment and do not agree to any demands.
 Law enforcement officials and experts have experience dealing with these types of situations and will be able to help you resolve the issue safely.

 Online extortion is a serious crime, and it is important to get law enforcement involved as soon as possible so that they can catch the person responsible and prevent anyone else from becoming a victim.
-The Best option is to Report Sextortion to sextortion helpline
+The best option is to Report Sextortion to sextortion helpline.

 Leave a Response